Straight-acting

-Straight-acting is a term for a same gender-attracted person who does not exhibit the appearance or mannerisms of what is seen as stereotypical for gay people.
-Although the label is used by and reserved almost exclusively for gay and bisexual men, it may also be used to describe a lesbian or bisexual woman exhibiting a feminine appearance and mannerisms.
-Because the term invokes negative stereotypes of gay people, its application is often controversial and may cause offense.
+Straight-acting is a term for LGBT individuals who do not exhibit the typical appearance or mannerisms of what is seen as stereotypically gay.
+Although the label is used by and reserved almost exclusively for gay and bisexual men, it may also be used to describe lesbian or bisexual women exhibiting a typically feminine appearance and mannerisms.
+Since the term invokes negative stereotypes of gay people, its application is often controversial and may cause offense.
+An alternative term for men is simply masculine.